A characterisation of the category of compact Hausdorff spaces: The topological representation

+The adjunction $\Cg\dashv \Vs\colon \Sub{X} \to \P(\pt{X})$ could be set up for an arbitrary topological space $X$, although the category $\Top$ does not satisfy all the conditions in Assumption~\ref{assumpt:s3}.
+However, the ensuing operator $\cl$ would not coincide with the usual topological closure.
+A first hurdle is that subobjects in $\Top$ correspond to (equivalence classes of) continuous injections, which cannot always be identified with subspaces.
+Even if we restricted ourselves to \emph{regular} subobjects---which correspond to subspaces---the operator $\cl$ would simply be the identity map $\P(|X|)\to\P(|X|)$. \end{remark} For every object $X$ of $\X$, the co-restriction of the map $\Vs\colon \Sub{X}\to\P(\pt{X})$ to the set of fixed points of $\cl$ yields a surjective lattice homomorphism

 where $\K(\Spec{X})$ denotes the lattice of closed subsets of $\Spec{X}$.
-We conclude the section by showing that this map is a lattice isomorphism if and only if the lattice $\Sub{X}$ is \emph{atomic}, i.e.\ every element of $\Sub{X}$ is the supremum of the atoms below it. \begin{lemma} Let $X$ in $\X$ be such that the lattice $\Sub{X}$ is complete.
-The map in \eqref{eq:sub-KSpec} is a lattice isomorphism between $\Sub{X}$ and $\K(\Spec{X})$ if, and only if, $\Sub{X}$ is atomic. \end{lemma} \begin{proof} Since the space $\Spec{X}$ is $\mathrm{T}_1$, the lattice $\K(\Spec{X})$ is atomic.
+We conclude this section by showing that this map is a lattice isomorphism if, and only if, $\Sub{X}$ is an \emph{atomic} lattice, i.e.\ every element of $\Sub{X}$ is the supremum of the atoms below it. \begin{lemma} Let $X$ in $\X$ be such that the lattice $\Sub{X}$ is complete.
+The map in~\eqref{eq:sub-KSpec} is a lattice isomorphism between $\Sub{X}$ and $\K(\Spec{X})$ if, and only if, $\Sub{X}$ is atomic. \end{lemma} \begin{proof} Since the space $\Spec{X}$ is $\mathrm{T}_1$, the lattice $\K(\Spec{X})$ is atomic.
 Hence, if there exists a lattice isomorphism between $\K(\Spec{X})$ and $\Sub{X}$, the latter must be atomic.